MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-power-bi-report.md

    :::image type="content" source="media/tutorial-power-bi-report/table-visual.png" alt-text="Screenshot of the table visual showing four columns of data." border="true":::

-1. If necessary, reposition and resize the table visual to place it at the right region of the report page.
+1. If necessary, reposition and resize the table visual to place it in an empty region of the report page.

    :::image type="content" source="media/tutorial-power-bi-report/report-visual-layout-3.png" alt-text="Diagram of the report page layout showing the chart visual placed at the right region of the report page." border="false":::